Stereotactic body radiotherapy

-- If you experience symptoms such as a temporary increase in pain or nausea you'll receive appropriate medications.
+- If you have symptoms such as a temporary increase in pain or nausea, ask for medicines to treat them.

 - You'll be able to eat and drink after the procedure.

-- Usually, you'll go home the same day.
+- Usually, you can go home the same day.

-- You can usually get back to normal activities within one to two days.
+- You can usually get back to regular activities within a day or two.

-- Malignant tumors.
-Cancerous (malignant) tumors may shrink more rapidly, often within a few months.
+- Cancerous tumors might shrink faster, maybe within a few months.